Hephaestois/Thesis_HRemmen_2025/scripts/process.md

 The data has been accessed.
 I have created a beautiful video ocean_currents_animation.mp4.
 It shows the ocean currents starting from 01-01-2014 for 60*3 hours, for a total of 7.5 days.
 I have also created an image of the vectorfield comparable to KJP, at 01-01-2014+200 days, which is at time-index 146 or time value 127536 (hours from 01-01-2001).
 These look comparable, so I am going forward with the trust that my method of acquiring a vector field is at least somewhat correct.

+## Making the random walk in a vector field (that is NOT time constant)

+The dataset I acquired starts on 01-Jul-2014, which has time value 127092.
+To make a random walk in a non-constant vector field, I need to start at this time, and then increment by 24 hours when the conditions to do this are met.
+Because I am doing a Position jump-process, I should probably not increase the time-step every simulation-step.
+I will include a variable to account for this, probably dependent on the turtles step size.
+For now, I will just let this variable default to one.

+Another issue is that not every datapoint in the dataset is accounted for.
+They didn't do NaN, meaning that the 'timeline' is not pretty.
+That is to say, importing all the time values in the dataset results, not all intervals between datapoints are 3 hours!
+This is a problem, as I want to do a simulation step every 24, and thus can not just count 8 indices.
+To alleviate this issue, I am going to count the hours since start (with integer 24-amounts).
+Then, if it turns out that this multiple of 24 is not in the dataset, I will use the most recent 3-hour multiple that _is_ in the dataset.
+Doing this, I still have control over the 'flow' of time in my simulation.
+I hope that the effect of 3 hours is not too severe (allthough maybe the tide makes it so that I should just use the previous days' stream), but it is worth it to investigate the effect of a different choice for this.
+Damn incomplete datasets!

+Because I foresee that downloading data is a significant bottleneck in my project, I am goign to also approach simulating the turtles differently.
+Previously, there used to be one turtle that would do a walk in a constant vector field.
+This was fine, because there was no functional difference between having one turtle do 600 walks, or 600 turtles doing one walk.
+Now, however, if I have one turtle doing 600 walks, I need to cycle through the time range 600 times, whereas if 600 turtles do one walk step by step, I need only cycle through the range 1 time.
+So this 'reversed' approach is how I will implement the new functions, handling a time-non-constant field.